 In this paper we addressed the issue of analyzing firm strategic behavior and market power in the new Italian deregulated electricity market using data on market bids made available by the Energy Authority which allowed us to compute Lerner index for each generator in each areas and in each hourly clusters.
-The new data set cover the period from the month of April 2004 to the month of December 2004.
+The new data set cover the period 2004 - 2005, the first two years of the new electric Italian market.